gordon Russell's

 'TEACHING THE MACHINE MANNERS'

-Read More
+Discover More

 A CHAMPION OF DESIGN

-Read More
+Discover More

 A LASTING LEGACY

-Throughout his life, Gordon Russell was committed to honest design, superb craftsmanship, quality, detailing, and a belief in the impact of good design on people’s lives.
-He built bridges between the history of furniture and new trends, private industry and state policy, local traditions and national movements, and British design and international markets.
-His contribution – from design and manufacture to writing and lecturing – touched on all these aspects and they in turn touched him.
-As an unrivalled international ambassador for British design, he could study the Shakers in America or visit Aalto in Scandinavia, yet he remained a Cotswolds countryman at heart.
-When Gordon Russell died in 1980, John Gloag wrote in his obituary that he had ‘a perceptive awareness of country skills and crafts; not just the hothouse artificiality of the arty-crafty revivalists, but the innate sympathy and understanding of materials and methods.’
+Throughout his life, Gordon Russell was dedicated to honest design, superb craftsmanship, quality and detailing.
+He firmly believed in the impact of good design on people’s lives.
+He bridged the history of furniture with new trends, private industry with state policy, and local traditions with national movements, placing British design at the heart of international progress.
+His contributions – spanning design, manufacturing, writing, and lecturing – touched all these aspects and were, in turn, shaped by them.
+He could study the Shakers in America or visit Alvar Aalto in Scandinavia, yet he remained a Cotswolds man at heart.

 His legacy lives on in Britain’s vibrant design industry.